Vilayet Law: Vilayet

-Considered by some to model closely after the French Prefet system, the new regulation subdivided the provinces of the empire into smaller subdivisions than the eyalet system had.
+Considered by some to model closely after the French Prefect system, the new regulation subdivided the provinces of the empire into smaller subdivisions than the eyalet system had.
 Where the eyalet system had only sanjaks as subdivisions, the vilayet system included kazas (smaller administrative units), towns (kasaba), villages (karye) or village clusters (nahiye).
 Although the organizational titles were not created as a result of the Vilayet Law, the hierarchy in which they were set was.

 Sanjak

 Each vilayet was divided into numerous integral units.
 Within each sanjak was a city center.
 Furthermore, each sanjak contained smaller administrative units, called kazas.
 Sanjaks, as administrative units, had existed within the empire for centuries.

 Kaza

 The term kaza was originally used to designate areas of jurisdiction particular to each individual Islamic (Shari'a) court.
 The kaza, as an administrative unit, had existed within the empire since 1840.
 A particular and key feature of a kaza was that it was easy to reorganize at the discretion of the government: villages could be transferred between the existing kazas of a sanjak, while not necessarily eliminating a kaza in the process.